DarkTalisman20/DAA-Assignment-1/README.md

 4. Go to the project directory

-5. Download the dataset and place it into the project directory/folder.

-6. Compile the file and run it.
+5. Compile the file and run it.

 For Unix/Mac: